SDP-Apps-Organization/sdp-example-proj/README.md

 # sdp-example-proj
-A example project for testing the SDP Pipeline Framework
+A example project for testing the SDP Pipeline Frameworktest